-During fiscal 2018, we plan to construct and open approximately 19 new stores, including one restaurant, expand certain existing stores, repurchase common shares, upgrade our systems, improve our capabilities in the digital channel, invest in omni-channel marketing and purchase inventory for our Retail and Wholesale segments at levels appropriate to maintain our planned sales growth.
-We believe that our marketing, social media, merchandise expansion and website and mobile initiatives are a significant contributor to our Retail segment sales growth.
+During fiscal 2018, we plan to construct and open approximately 18 new stores, including one restaurant, expand or relocate certain existing stores, repurchase common shares, upgrade our systems, improve our capabilities in the digital channel, invest in omni-channel marketing and purchase inventory for our Retail and Wholesale segments at levels appropriate to maintain our planned sales growth.
+We believe that new store openings, merchandise expansion, and our marketing, social media, website and mobile initiatives are a significant contributor to our Retail segment sales growth.
 During fiscal 2018, we plan to continue our investment in these initiatives for all brands.
-We anticipate our capital expenditures during fiscal 2018 to be approximately \$90 million, all of which are expected to be financed by cash flow from operating activities.
+We anticipate our capital expenditures during fiscal 2018 to be approximately \$90 million, all of which are expected to be financed by cash flows provided by operating activities.
 We believe that our new store investments have the potential to generate positive cash flow within a year.
-We may also enter into one or more acquisitions or transactions related to the expansion of our brand offerings.
-We believe that our existing cash and cash equivalents, available credit facilities and future cash flows from operations will be sufficient to fund these initiatives.
+We may also enter into one or more acquisitions or transactions related to the expansion of our brand offerings, including franchise and joint venture agreements.
+We believe that our existing cash and cash equivalents, availability under our current credit facilities and future cash flows provided by operations will be sufficient to fund these initiatives.